-- access College premises at reasonable times, - access all assets, records, documents and correspondence relating to any financial and other transactions of the College, - require and receive such explanations as are necessary concerning any matter under examination, - require any employee of the College to account for cash, stores or any other College property under his or her control, - access records belonging to third parties, such as contractors, when required.
+- access College premises at reasonable times; - access all assets, records, documents and correspondence relating to any financial and other transactions of the College; - require and receive such explanations as are necessary concerning any matter under examination or review; - require any employee of the College to account for cash, supplies or College property under his or her control; and - access records belonging to third parties, such as contractors, when required.

-The Director of Finance and Estates Infrastructure is responsible for drawing up a timetable for final accounts purposes and will advise relevant staff and the external auditors accordingly.
+The Director of Finance and Estate Infrastructure is responsible for drawing up a timetable for final accounts purposes and will advise relevant staff and the external auditors accordingly.